webpack/webpack.js.org/content/configuration/resolve.md

 Default: `false`

-If false it will also try to use no extension from above
+If false it will also try to use no extension from above.

 ### `resolve.moduleExtensions`